 News and information for students

 Why should we preserve trees in our cities and towns?
 Can we grow healthy crops in sandy soils?
 How important are insects to agriculture?
 Does the yeast a winemaker chooses really affect the wine produced?
 Can we really turn food waste into usable new products?
-REGISTER NOW for Waite in the Spotlight 2018
+Videos from Waite in the Spotlight 2018 now available!

 Join cyclists from around the Waite campus in the Santos Tour Down Under ‘Waite for Us’ team.
 Registrations for the team close on Sunday 4th November 2018.

 Students as Partners is a hot topic in the area of teaching innovation which aims to break down the traditional role of teachers and students to allow the formation of true partnerships, shaping education inside and outside of the classroom